terramate-io/terramate-docs/concepts/code-generation.md

 ## Introduction

-Terramate supports code generation for Terraform, OpenTofu, YAML, or JSON files.
+Terramate supports code generation for Terraform, OpenTofu, YAML, or JSON, and any arbitray files.
 Generating code in stacks can help keep your stacks DRY (think generating files such as Terraform provider configuration or Kubernetes manifests).

 This feature is useful whenever you want to conditionally generate code for stacks based on stack metadata such as tags or paths.